robzwolf/aws-cert-logos/README.md

-# AWS Certification Logos
+# Cloud Certification Logos

-Images are copyright of Amazon Web Services, Inc. or its affiliates.
+Images are copyright of their respective owners.
 I do not own the rights to these images.

 ## No Border
-Includes all AWS certification hexagons with the standard coloured border.
+Includes all certification hexagons with no white border.

 ## With White Border
-Includes all AWS certification hexagons with an additional white border around the hexagon.
+Includes all certification hexagons with an additional white border around the hexagon.